Is there anything better than a warm chocolate chip Pizookie straight from the oven, with scoops of vanilla ice cream on top?

 - Eggs – 2 large eggs and 1 large egg yolk provide the perfect chewy texture.

 - Vanilla extract – 2 teaspoons vanilla extract adds the perfect amount of vanilla flavor to the cookie dough.

-- All-purpose flour – measured correctly, so you don’t end up with a dense skillet cookie.
+- All-purpose flour – Measured correctly, so you don’t end up with a dense, dry skillet cookie.

 Although baking powder actually contains baking soda, the two leaveners are very different.
 Baking powder and baking soda are NOT interchangeable.
 Check out my Baking Soda vs. Baking Powder article for more on these two leaveners (as well as more shocking side-by-side baking experiments, like this image below!).